Abhilash-Ponnachan/nginxsetup/readme.md

 export default { jwt }
 ```

 Whilst there is a non-trivial amount of code here, the steps to generate `JWT` is pretty straight forward and the comments explain it pretty well.
-I relied heavily on the _reference documentation_ (https://nginx.org/en/docs/njs/reference.html), and the _examples_ (https://github.com/nginx/njs-examples) to get this right.
+I relied heavily on the _reference documentation_ ([[njs reference]](#4)), and the _examples_ ([[njs examples]](#5)) to get this right.
 Also keep in mind, that this is just  to make learning experience more fun, the specifics of generating `JWT` is not a necessary requirement to understand `NGINX` configuration, though that knowledge can certainly help with real-world applications, especially when it comes to troubleshooting.

 Now if we re-run the container (same as before).